 So, I like the business model of the TBT – it’s not quite to where I think minor league sports could go to be more successful, but it’s solid and it should not be considered in any way similar to the sham leagues that pop up every couple of years.
 Coming up very soon we’ll start giving some more information about this year’s tournament, including teams to watch, celebrities involved, and even how some fans could get in on the action this year.
 You’ll want to check back in for that info.

 is the creator, along with a band of talented (but possibly misguided) misfits, of BasketballElite.com, the Southeast Summer Showcase

 , NetCast Sports Network

 and has scouted and written about basketball for longer than any person should openly admit.
+He spends his days arguing with old men at local barber shops about who was a better enforcer between Bill Laimbeer and Charles Oakley.
 You can follow his rantings on sports, life and acceptable flavors of ice cream on Twitter @m_shockley